 Food is not allowed in any of the collections areas.
 Check with your host about drinks such as coffee.

 We allow photography on all of the earth sciences collections.
 You can request existing photographs from the Image Archivist.
-If you are going to use a photograph of a DMNS specimen (even if you took it) in a publication, you must get permission from the DMNS Image Archivist Rene M O'Connell.
+If you are going to use a photograph of a DMNS specimen (even if you took it) in a commercial publication, you must get permission from the DMNS Image Archivist Rene M O'Connell.

 - All loans must be approved by a curator.